eapen/docker-python-redis/README.md

 The `web` service connects to the `redisdb` service using `redisdb:6379' which is passed in the docker-compose.yml as an environment variable

+Find the containerhost ip using
+`docker-machine ip containerhost`

+Access the server at http://192.168.99.101/ (replacing the IP address as required)